andreasmolnardev/dashwise/README.md

 ## Features
 - Links: store your most important links for quick access
-- Glanceables:
+- Glanceables: Bits of one-line information next to the clock
-- Spotlight-like Search:
+- Spotlight-like Search: Hit Ctrl+K from your dashboard, and you'll be able to search your links and integrations or use bangs for search engines specified in settings.
-- Integrations:
+- Integrations: directly integrates with your favourite self hosted apps.
+For now only Karakeep is supported but more integrations are planned.

 ## Installation
 Grab the docker compose file (docker-compose.prod.yaml), edit env vars, pull, deploy.
 That's it.